General Policy. Hendrix

 that substantially changes the subject matter of the investigation or would

-suggest additional respondents, the committee will notify the Research
+suggest additional respondents, the committee notifies the Research

-Integrity Officer, who will determine whether it is necessary to notify the
+Integrity Officer, who determines whether it is necessary to notify the

 respondent of the new subject matter or to provide notice to additional

 Meeting.
 The Research Integrity

 Officer, with the assistance of institutional counsel, convenes the first

 meeting of the investigation committee to review the charge, the inquiry